Rotations

 Our additional training sites, Duke Regional Hospital and the Durham Veterans Administration Medical Center, further diversify our residents' exposure to different health delivery systems and patient populations.

 Our Duke Emergency Medicine experience begins with a dedicated week-long orientation with an intensive focus on acclimating to a new emergency department (ED), common ED patient presentations, and procedural competency.
-During the first 4 weeks of training, all residents rotate in the Duke University Hospital ED.
-PGY1s receive weekly focused simulations on airway, ultrasound, central venous catheter placement, and other emergency procedures.
-Patient safety is emphasized, with senior residents and faculty providing extra support during this transitional period.
-Wellness and team-building are also key parts of the rotation.
+During the first 2 weeks of training, all residents rotate in the Duke University Hospital ED.
+Every Wednesday in the month of July, PGY1s receive weekly intern-focused didactic and simulation education sessions known as Intern Bootcamp.

-Emergency Medicine (Duke University Hospital; 4 week blocks, 28 weeks total)
+Emergency Medicine (Duke University Hospital, 21 weeks total)

 Residents see a diverse population of patients, with conditions covering the spectrum of Emergency Medicine, including stroke, myocardial infarction, appendicitis, biliary and renal colic, asthma, psychiatric conditions, toxic exposures, and orthopedic injuries.
 Residents also see patients with complex care needs, including organ transplant and ventricular assist devices.
 Residents learn multidisciplinary team-based care, working closely with attending physicians, senior Emergency Medicine residents, physician assistants, nurses, ED pharmacists, social workers, and consultants from other specialties.
-With an average of over 200 patient visits per day (>80,000 visits per year), residents have a wealth of opportunities to provide patient care and learn.
 Duke is a Level 1 Trauma Center and a stroke center and has an active cardiac catheterization lab.

-PGY1 residents spend 4 weeks (2 two-week blocks) paired as a team with a PGY3 resident to manage the most critical patients in the Emergency Department.
+PGY1 residents spend 2 two-week blocks paired as a team with a PGY3 resident to manage the most critical patients in our 4 resuscitation bays.
 Under the safe guidance of the senior resident and attending physician, PGY1s gain experience in the management of stroke, trauma, cardiac arrest, overdose, sepsis, and more, as well as developing crucial procedural skills.

 Pediatric Emergency Medicine (Duke University Hospital, 4 weeks total)

-PGY1 residents spend two, two-week blocks distributed throughout their first year learning the management of common pediatric emergencies, including appendicitis, asthma, orthopedic injuries, and neonatal sepsis.
-Our outstanding faculty include specialists with fellowship training in Pediatric Emergency Medicine and board-certified emergency physicians who have committed at least one-third of their clinical practice to emergency pediatrics, as well as participating in extra education and training.
+PGY1 residents spend two, two-week blocks distributed throughout their first year learning the management of common pediatric emergencies.
+Our outstanding faculty include specialists with fellowship training in Pediatric Emergency Medicine and board-certified emergency physicians who have committed at least one-third of their clinical practice to emergency pediatrics.

 With Duke Children’s Hospital serving as a regional hub for many pediatric specialties, Duke Emergency Medicine residents gain longitudinal exposure to a variety of complex pediatric patients, in addition to more common emergency conditions.

-PGY1 residents spend four weeks in the Cardiac Intensive Care Unit at Duke University Hospital, managing patients with conditions, such as ST-segment elevation myocardial infarction, severe heart failure, brady and tachydysrhythmias, pericardial tamponade, myocarditis, and cardiogenic shock.
+PGY1 residents spend four weeks in the Cardiac Intensive Care Unit at Duke University Hospital, managing patients with a wide variety of cardiac pathology such as ST-segment elevation myocardial infarction, severe heart failure, brady and tachydysrhythmias, pericardial tamponade, myocarditis, and cardiogenic shock.
 Patient safety and resident education are supported by Duke’s world-class cardiology faculty.

 Airway/Ultrasound (Duke University Hospital, 4 weeks total)

-Our airway and ultrasound training is split into two, two-week sessions, one scheduled in each half of the PGY1 year, guaranteeing early and ongoing exposure to these critical emergency medicine skills.
+Our PGY-1 residents complete two 2-week blocks in airway and ultrasound, one scheduled in each half of the year, guaranteeing early and ongoing exposure to these critical emergency medicine skills.

 PGY1s learn core principles of airway management under the tutelage of Duke’s outstanding anesthesia faculty, with morning sessions in the operating rooms.
-Bag-valve-mask ventilation, endotracheal intubation, and laryngeal mask airway techniques are just some of the skills emphasized during this rotation.
+This includes experience with bag-valve-mask ventilation, endotracheal intubation, fiberoptic intubation, and laryngeal mask airway techniques.

 Afternoons are spent in the Emergency Department at Duke University Hospital, developing point-of-care ultrasound skills under the guidance of emergency medicine faculty, ultrasound fellows, and senior emergency medicine residents.
-Resident training is also enhanced with online educational resources, high-fidelity simulation, and weekly quality assurance sessions, in which residents review images with our fellowship-trained ultrasound faculty.
-Residents share their acquired knowledge with the rest of the residency program through monthly case presentations.
+Resident training is also enhanced with online educational resources, high-fidelity simulation, and weekly quality assurance sessions in which residents review images with our fellowship-trained ultrasound faculty.
 Residents complete over 100 ultrasound scans during the rotation, already approaching the ACGME requirements in their first year of training alone.

 Obstetrics and Gynecology (Duke University Hospital, 4 weeks)